Tailoring anisotropic absorption in borophene-based structure via critical coupling: Results and discussions

 \section{Results and discussions}

 In the initial simulations, the borophene monolayer is set with the free carrier density $n_s=4.3$$\times$10$^{15}$ cm$^{-2}$ and the carrier lifetime $\tau$=60 fs, while the structural parameters are optimized to achieve critical coupling condition with the values of the lattice period $P= 500$ nm, the Si$_{3}$N$_{4}$ thickness $d_s=100$ nm, the Ag thickness $D=200$ nm, the air hole radius $R=70$ nm, respectively.
-As shown in Fig. 2(a) and (b), simulation results depict the calculated absorption spectra under normally incidence.
-Due to the strong anisotropic behavior of borophene, the absorption spectra exhibit direction dependence for the TM and TE polarizations.
-In Fig. 2(a) for TM polarization, the incident light is completely absorbed with maximum absorption amplitude up to $99.80\%$ at the resonance wavelength of 565.09 nm, while the spectrum in Fig. 2(b) for TE polarization shows a peak absorption of $92.13\%$ at 571.57 nm.
+As shown in Fig. 2(a) and (b), the simulated absorption spectra under normally incidence are depicted.
+Due to the strong anisotropic behavior of borophene, the absorption spectra exhibit direction dependence for TM and TE polarizations.
+In Fig. 2(a) for TM polarization, the incident light is completely absorbed with maximum absorption amplitude up to $99.80\%$ at the resonance wavelength of 565.09 nm, while the spectrum in Fig. 2(b) for TE polarization shows a peak absorption of $92.13\%$ at 571.56 nm.
 It is also observed that the absorption of TM polarization is only $0.87\%$ at the resonance wavelength of TE polarization.

 To obtain a comprehensive understanding of the absorption characteristics, the coupled mode theory (CMT) is utilized to describe the input-output properties of the resonant system.
 Here only the lowest-order guided resonance among the wavelengths of interest is considered.
-The electromagnetic field inside the structure is significantly enhanced in the vicinity of the guided resonance frequency.
-In presence of the external leakage rate $\gamma$ and the intrinsic loss rate $\delta$ in the system, the reflection coefficient can be described as\cite{2014Total}
+When the incident light is coupled to the guided mode, the electromagnetic field near the borophene monolayer is significantly enhanced in the vicinity of the wavelength of the guided resonance, which remarkably boosts the light-matter interaction, and the light absorption of the structure could be greatly improved.
+In presence of the external leakage rate $\gamma$ and the intrinsic loss rate $\delta$ in the system, the reflection coefficient can be described as\cite{Piper2014}

 where $y$ and $u$ represent output and input wave amplitudes, $\omega_{0}$ is the resonance frequency.
 The absorption is calculated as